 Keep trying to maintain and build up your general fitness levels.
 Keep walking and start to increase the distance and pace gradually.
 The amount you will be able to do will depend on your fitness levels before your surgery.

 Keep doing the exercises, even when you have full movement in your shoulder.
 This is especially important if you have had, or are going to have radiotherapy.
 On some days your shoulder might feel stiffer than on others.
 This is quite normal and can last for between a year and 18 months.
 Rarely it can last for longer.

 When to ask for help

-You should contact your specialist, breast care nurse, or physiotherapist if you have any of the following at any point:
+You should contact your surgeon, breast care nurse, or physiotherapist if you have any of the following at any point:

 - any redness or heat in your breast